Ketel Marte Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks, including Ketel Marte (.395 slugging percentage in past 10 games, including zero home run), battle starter Charlie Morton and the Atlanta Braves at Truist Park, Wednesday at 7:20 PM ET.
+On Thursday, Ketel Marte (.385 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 12:20 PM ET.

-In his most recent game, he racked up two extra-base hits (3-for-6 with two doubles and three RBI) against the Braves.
+He collected three RBI (going 3-for-6 with two doubles) in his previous game against the Braves.

 Ketel Marte Game Info & Props vs. the Braves